 Federal Grants Program

-valuable supplemental instructional support and staff development in the
+Federal grants provide valuable supplemental instructional support and staff development in the following areas:

-Title II A & D – Technology intervention
+Title II A & D – Supporting effective instruction

 Title V – Gifted intervention

 A Comprehensive Continuous Improvement Plan (CCIP) must be submitted annually to comply with the requirements and accountability standards of the No Child Left Behind Act.

 FERPA: Notification of Rights for Elementary and Secondary Districts

 The Family Educational Rights and Privacy Act (FERPA) affords parents and students over 18 years of age ("eligible students") certain rights with respect to the student's education records.
 These rights are:

 (1) The right to inspect and review the student's education records within 45 days of the day the District receives a request for access.
 Parents or eligible students should submit to the principal a written request that identifies the record(s) they wish to inspect.
 The principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.